tlevine/unwatermark/readme.md

 change the snippet for different sites) and commits to a git repository.

-It runs every two minutes, but not when sftp is running.
-But I do forsee problems if it happens to run when sftp is running.
-But those should be fixed by uploading the site again.
+If you use the included crontab, erase.py will runs every two minutes, but not when sftp is running.
+I do forsee problems if it happens to run when sftp is running, but those should be fixed by uploading the site again.